shanweerakoon/shanweerakoon/README.md

 - 👋 Hi, I’m @shanweerakoon
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in App Development
-- 🌱 I’m currently learning PHP,JS..
+- 🌱 I’m currently learning kotlin,python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...